blbadger/blbadger.github.io/linear-lms.md

 t_3 = Qc_3t_0 + Q^2c_4c_0t_0 + Q^2c_1c_5t_0 + Q^3c_0t_0
 $$

 This allows one to calculate $t_n$ and $t_{n+1}$ in parallel, and indeed one can calculate all next tokens in parallel because of the linearity of the model in question.
-To further save computational costs, for $N$ tokens one wants to generate one can compute the $N$ powers of $Q$ in $O(N \log m)$ time and then save the single column of each matrix that is required to compute the multiplication with $t_0$, which requires $mxN$ memory.
+To further save computational costs, for $N$ tokens one wants to generate one can compute the $N$ powers of $Q$ in $O(N \log m)$ time and then save the single column of each matrix that is required to compute the multiplication with $t_0$, which requires $m \times N$ memory.
 If this is done, each polynomial term reduces to a single scaling of a vector and the computation of the polynomial as a whole is reducible to vector addition, which may be achieved in $O(\log N)$ time via prefix sum.
 In this sense, one can cache vectors and compute all next tokens required in parallel via cache lookups and addition with $O(log N)$ time complexity (and $O(N)$ space) without any modifications to the mixer architecture itself.

 ### Linear Mixer Scaling